 Latitude: -36.4765219, Longitude: 175.39017803

 Arrival/departure times: Check-in from 2 pm.
-Leave campsites before 11 am - you're welcome to continue using the camp facilities for the rest of the day but must leave your site and move your vehicle.
+Leave campsites before 11 am - you can continue using the camp facilities for the rest of the day, but must leave your site and move your vehicle.

-Parking: One vehicle per site, space is limited.
+Parking: One vehicle per group, space is limited.

 Boats storage/access: Boats over 5 metres in the campground are discouraged as space is limited.
 Water access from the campground isn't guaranteed.

 No fires/fireworks, or devices with a naked flame including califonts.
 Only gas cookers, fridge/freezers and lanterns may be used.

 No chainsaws, compressors, generators and amplifiers.
 Generators may be used at Campground Manager discretion.

 Water sports and activities: If you plan to enjoy the water, be aware of what water you can enter and how to stay safe.

 Fishing / Diving and snorkelling